Blaylock’s Shoe Shop Old Town

 We still endeavour to give personal service and carry a range of stock you wouldn’t find in a normal High Street store.”

-Now – with a nod to Mark Childs, author of The Swindon Book from where (well – actually The Swindon Book Companion) I sourced this material – though it’s in my own words – is a potted history of this wonderful Swindon business:
+Now with a nod to Mark Childs, The Swindon Book here’s a potted history of this wonderful Swindon business:

 Established by Robert Blaylock (1896-1955 – from Bowness, on Windermere in Westmoreland), this Old Town shoe store is four generations old.

 When a youngster, young Blaylock contracted rheumatic fever.
 The condition left him with heart problems and medical warnings that he should do nothing manual.
 Warnings that he appeared not to heed, given that the age of 15 saw him apprenticed to a local boot and shoe repairer.

 WWI brought Robert to Swindon and a billet at the Chiseldon Camp where he repaired army boots.
 Come the end of the war, he remained in Swindon and opened a boot repair workshop at 254 Cricklade Road.
 In his spare time Robert was an active lay preacher at Florence Street Mission Hall.
 There he met Lilian Skinner, whose father, Daniel Skinner, ran the mission.
 The couple wed in 1921, moved into 158 Cricklade Road and produced seven children.
 One wonders if they were the worst shod …. ?

 By 1928 Robert moved his business to No 5 Bath Road, Old Town.
 There, at the rear of the premises, the operated a shoe repair business.